-Aboriginal health workers can have an important role in supporting people to deal with an HIV diagnosis, and referring people on to agencies that can provide professional counselling.
-Many people will have other health and social issues to deal with and an HIV diagnosis can seem like the last straw.
-Health workers can play a part in making sure that people understand that HIV is a serious but treatable medical condition, and dispel the myths about HIV that fuel stigma.
+Aboriginal health workers have an important role in supporting people to deal with an HIV diagnosis, and referring people on to agencies that can provide professional counselling.
+Many people will have other health and social issues to deal with and an HIV diagnosis may seem like the last straw.
+Health workers can assist in making sure people understand that HIV is a serious but treatable medical condition, and dispel the myths about HIV that fuel stigma.

 Letting partners know

 Many people dread telling their partner they have HIV.
-It can be helpful for people to make an appointment to see their doctor or counsellor together.
+It can be helpful for people to make an appointment to see their doctor or counselor with their partner.

 There are services and specially trained people working at AIDS Councils and other organisations providing support for people with HIV.
 To locate services in your area, contact your local AIDS Council or organisation for people living with HIV.

 HIV cure research